nolanfeeny/msupelican/README.md

 ~~~~
 pip install pelican markdown
 ~~~~
-### 2) Create your own blog folder name:{yourblog} on your computer
+### 2) Create your own blog folder on your computer
-All contents should be inside of this folder.
+You can name it whatever you want - all files related to your blog should be inside of this folder.
 When you run a pelican command later on in these instructions, it should be run in this folder using the terminal.

 ### 3) Download this repository into your blog folder
 Using either git pull or downloading the zip file